patmejia/contrails_vision/README.md

 <div style="background-color: #1f1f1f; color: #f2f2f2; padding: 10px; border-radius: 5px;">
   <h3>If you found this repository helpful...</h3>
   <p>
   Please consider giving it a star.
-Your support helps me continue to develop high-quality code and pursue my career as a data analyst/engineer.
-Feedback is always welcome and appreciated.
-Thank you for taking the time to read my work!
+Your support helps me continue to develop high-quality code and pursue my career in data analitics and pipelines.
+Feedback is always welcome and appreciated. <strong>Thank you</strong> for taking the time to read my work!
   </p>
   <h4>
   <p style="text-align: right;">